wuzhengy/TAU/README.md

     - `blockdb` <--- `libtorrent get` <--- `DHT`
     - `statedb` <--> `blockdb`
   - myth: p2p IP level communication is not possible to implement, given firewalls and personal device security restrictions.
 DHT is adopted to be the overlay p2p communication substrate.
 When peer is not off-line, the content is still available in DHT cache for exchange.
-## Design Concepts
+## Key Concepts
 - Version 1 default parameters:
   - 5 minutes average to generate a block.
 It can be upgraded when network infrastructure upgrading.
   - One block has one transaction, which fits both DHT easy lookup and account state update.
 Lookup block is the same as transaction.
 This keeps DHT key value table simple.
 One block can include more transaction by encoding the hash of other transactions, which may be implmented in future version.
 - blockchain and hash-chain: blockchain reflects to community consensus, hash-chain stores personal instant chat messages on one blockchain.
 The format looks like, community ID: Shanghai#600#hash; hash chain salt: Shanghai#600#hash`#`
-- p2c
+- p2c, peer to consensus
 - Community ChainID := `community name`#`optional block time interval in seconds`#`hash(GenesisMInerPubkey + timestamp)`
   - Community chain will choose its own name.
   - Coin volumen is 10 million
   - Default block time is 300 seconds
   - example: TAUcoin ID is TAUcoin##hash; community ID: Shanghai#600#hash, which is a chain name Shanghai with 10 million coins and 600 seconds block time.
-  - ChainID is the salt in DHT mutable put
+  - ChainID#channel is the salt in DHT mutable put
 - TAUpk is the crypto address: balance identifier under different chains; holds the power and perform mining.
 "Seed" generates privatekey and public key.
 In new TAU, we use "seed" to import and export account identifier.
 - New POT defines power as square root of the nounce.
 - genesis block power: give one year power to genesis public key to make admin airdrop possible.